How To Easily Paint a Fall Tree With Watercolor Paint (with Video)

 Yes, you can buy the most expensive watercolor paints, brushes and watercolor paper.
 The paper is probably the most important part.
 Make sure you are getting heavy paper meant for watercoloring.
 If not your colors will not blend as nicely.

 But to enjoy watercolor painting, you really don’t have to.
 I used scholar brushes (super cheap brushes meant for kids, but surprisingly pretty good quality) and a paint set.
-Check out the video at the end to see the quick and easy way to paint a fall tree using watercolor paint.
+Check out the video at the end to see the easy it is to paint trees using watercolor paint.

-• Wet on Wet: The colors will blend more when the paper is wet.
+• Wet on Wet Technique: The colors will blend more when the paper is wet.
 This is great for the Fall colors or even skies

-• Wet on Dry: You will get crisper lines and able to paint layers without the colors mixing.
+• Wet on Dry Technique: You will get crisper lines and be able to paint layers without the colors mixing.

-• Drybrush: Use the texture of the brush to stamp the leaf like look.
-Again the warm colors (orange, yellow, reds will naturally bend)
+• Drybrush Technique: Use the texture of the brush to stamp the leaf like look.
+Again the warm colors (orange, yellow, red will naturally bend).

 • Wash: Dilute part of the color with water.
 This can help things look more realistic by getting different tones of color.